 As the cultural and commercial heart of Northern California, San Francisco is an exciting destination sought out by travelers all over the world.
 Whether you’re visiting for a weekend or a week, you’ll keep wishing you had just one more day to play.
-Check out this guide make specially for first timers, filled with San Francisco travel tips, places to go, and all the different kind of tours this city has to offer.
+Check out this guide made specially for first-timers, filled with San Francisco travel tips, places to go, and all the different kinds of tours this city has to offer.

 If this is your first trip to San Francisco, you’re in for a treat.
 But sometimes a city can be so exciting that it’s too much of a good thing, making it difficult to know where to start.
 Before you arrive, invest in a good San Francisco travel guide.
 Check out Lonely Planet‘s handy city guide, filled with local Bay Area tips and informative maps that you can refer to throughout your entire trip.

-San Francisco is foodie heaven, with a huge variety of exciting eateries to explore.
-No visit is complete without grabbing a mission-style burrito from La Taqueria in the Mission District, or stopping at Boudin to eat clam chowder out of a sourdough bowl.
+San Francisco is a foodie paradise, with a huge variety of exciting eateries to explore.
+No visit is complete without grabbing a mission-style burrito from La Taqueria in the Mission District or stopping at Boudin to eat clam chowder out of a sourdough bowl.
 And if you make your way to Fisherman’s Wharf, make sure you try fresh Dungeness crab.

 The largest and oldest Chinatown in the country is one of the best places to visit in San Francisco.
-Spend an afternoon wandering the streets and taking in the various sights, sounds and smells.
-Pop into one of the many great cafes, restaurants and bakeries to try some delicious Chinese delicacies.
+Spend an afternoon wandering the streets and taking in the various sights, sounds, and smells.
+Pop into one of the many great cafes, restaurants, and bakeries to try some delicious Chinese delicacies.
 Be sure to explore some of the side streets to get a feel for the hidden side of Chinatown.
 To get through all the delicious food in the neighborhood, you might want some professional help!
 Check out some tour options here.

 From sea lions lounging on wooden rafts off Pier 39 to the famous chocolates at Ghirardelli Square, you’ll find lots to see and do in and around Fisherman’s Wharf.
 Even though this is a tourist hot spot, it still has a fun atmosphere, and the stunning view of the bay makes a trip worthwhile on its own.
 You’re best walking or taking a cable car to this attraction, as the area can get crowded, but if you absolutely must drive, you can find parking near Pier 31, Pier 35 and Pier 43 1/2.

 Once upon a time, the Mission District was where artists and intellectuals congregated.
 Even though the neighborhood is now a poster child for gentrification, it still maintains much of its creative flair, with artwork adding character to the neighborhood’s streets.
-Enjoy browsing hip boutiques, grab a bite to eat at one of the area’s excellent cafes and walk down Clarion Alley, filled with vibrant street art.
+Enjoy browsing hip boutiques, grab a bite to eat at one of the area’s excellent cafes, and walk down Clarion Alley, filled with vibrant street art.
 When your feet need a rest, take a break in Dolores Park.
 Understanding how the food culture of the Bay is

 Pick a Tour to Explore More of the City